Harvey Knibbs: 2024–25 season

 Knibbs started the season opener on 10 August 2024, a 1–1 draw against Birmingham City.
-Later that month, manager Rubén Sellés revealed that Knibbs suffered a groin injury in training, and would be out for three to four weeks.
+Later that month, manager Rubén Sellés revealed that Knibbs had suffered a groin injury in training, and would be out for three to four weeks.
 He made his return on 14 September in a 1–0 defeat to Leyton Orient, coming on as a substitute for Charlie Savage.
 He scored his first goal of the season on 28 September, scoring the equaliser in a 2–1 win over Huddersfield Town.
-Despite playing through a "painful" MCL injury, he scored three goals in three games in November and was subsequently nominated for EFL player of the month.
+Despite playing through a "painful" MCL injury, he scored three goals in three games in November and was subsequently nominated for EFL League One Player of the Month.

-Reading continued to push for a position in the play-offs, and Knibbs was an important member of the team, scoring three goals in five games (in wins over Wrexham, Peterborough & Wycombe).
-In the process, he also became the first Reading player since Dave Kitson to score 15 goals or more in all competitions in back-to-back seasons since 2005/06.
+Reading continued to push for a position in the play-offs, and Knibbs was an important member of the team, scoring three goals in five games (in wins over Wrexham, Peterborough, and Wycombe).
+In the process, he also became the first Reading player since Dave Kitson in the 2005–06 season to score 15 or more goals in all competitions in back-to-back seasons.

 Charlton Athletic

-On 1 August 2025, Knibbs signed a four-year deal at Charlton Athletic.
+Knibbs with Charlton Athletic in 2025 at The Valley.

+On 1 August 2025, Knibbs signed a four-year deal at Championship club Charlton Athletic for an undisclosed fee.
+He made his debut for the club in the first match of the season on 9 August 2025, coming on as a substitute in the 80th minute and scoring the winning goal during stoppage time for a 1–0 win over Watford at The Valley.
+Knibbs was stretchered off the pitch during Charlton's 1–0 home win over Sheffield United on 17 January 2026, after a late challenge by Djibril Soumaré which resulted in a straight red card.
+The injury saw Knibbs miss most of the rest of the season.